The rates of growth in an acylindrically hyperbolic group: Examples

 \section{Examples}

 An obvious example for Theorem \ref{main} is a non-elementary hyperbolic group, $G$.
 Let $X$ be a Cayley graph of $G$, then it is $\delta$-hyperbolic, and the action by $G$ is (uniformly) proper, so that acylindrical, and non-elementary.
 The existence of the constant $M$ is known (\cite{Koubi}).
 As we said $G$ is equationally Noetherian (\cite{Sela1}, \cite{RW}).
 Therefore, $\xi(S)$ is well-ordered.
 This is proved in \cite{FS} and we adapted their argument to prove Theorem \ref{main.proof} in this paper.
+In this section we discuss some other examples.